-This respecialization certificate prepares students who already have a School Counseling Masters for work as a Clinical Mental Health Counselor and is designed to satisfy the curricular requirements for the Connecticut Department of Public Health Licensed Professional Counselor Associate (LPCA) and Licensed Professional Counselor (LPC).
+This respecialization certificate prepares students who already have a master's degree in School Counseling for work as a Clinical Mental Health Counselor and is designed to satisfy the curricular requirements for the Connecticut Department of Public Health Licensed Professional Counselor Associate (LPCA) and Licensed Professional Counselor (LPC).
 The certificate includes 20 credits of required coursework – 12 credits of course content and 8 credits of fieldwork.
 Candidates are required to complete a two semester 600-hour supervised internship placement within a clinical mental health counseling setting.

-Candidates for this certificate program must hold a Master’s Degree in School Counseling.
+Candidates for this certificate program must hold a master's degree in School Counseling.
 In addition, candidates must complete prerequisite courses in psychology and have a course related to the treatment of substance abuse.
 No comprehensive exam or thesis is required.

 Each student is responsible for understanding the Connecticut State Department of Public Health licensure requirements, as described on their website.
 Further, students seeking board certification by the National Board of Certified Counselors are responsible for understanding requirements for this optional certification.
-Application for licensure cannot occur until after post-graduate supervision hours are earned and all other requirements have been met.

 A criminal record is a required component of Licensure as a Professional Counselor.
 Additionally, some sites require fingerprinting and a criminal check when working vulnerable populations, such as children or prisoners.